 If you’re interested in a more traditional salad, you can also make an Asian salad dressing to go with whatever greens and toppings you have at home.
-There are also a ton more easy Asian recipes, too!
+There are also a ton more easy Asian recipes and other healthy salad recipes like , check out these salad recipes green goddess salad, green papaya salad, and Vietnamese mango salad (gỏi xoài), too!

-Easy Chinese Cucumber Salad Recipe (Smashed, Spicy & Garlicky)
+Easy Chinese Cucumber Salad Recipe (Smashed & Spicy)

 - 220 g persian cucumbers (each one weighs about 55 g)

 - 1 tsp soy sauce